Things To Do in and Around Arambol Beach

 Things have come a long way since Arambols innocent hippy hey-day and there is now, accommodation on offer to suit all travel styles and all budgets.
 Beach shacks can be picked up from as little as 300rps per night.
 Rooms in guest houses can range from 500rps to 1000rps and potentially more.

 However, if you are staying long-term (1 month +) the most economical option is to rent a house away from the beach and main drag as these can usually be obtained for $200 per month or less.
+You can find them by asking around, either in Cafe’s and shops or by walking door to door in the village.

 Why Arambol is My Favourite Place In The World